 Conclusion

 This is a basic guide to fishing line types and common uses.
 Angler’s needs generally fall within these rules for choosing a line.
-If not, likely you are doing specialized fishing resulting in the need of advice from an expert in that niche of fishing.
-Choosing the right fishing line is easier knowing its intended use.
+If not, likely you are doing specialized fishing resulting in the need for advice from an expert in that niche of fishing.
+Choosing the right fishing line is easier by knowing its intended use.

 Keeping fishing simple for tight lines and bragging rights